trackteam-spotify/data-science/README.md

 #### *We chose this model because:*

-We ended up using only Nearest Neighbors.
+We ended up using only K-Nearest Neighbors.
 While we found several research papers on using Neural Networks, LSTMs on Nearest Neighbors, we were unable to find source code or pre-trained models.

-Research into siamese network matching algorithms looks more promising as they train much faster but we were also unable to create or find a ready to use model.
-Also Siamese networks scale much better than Nearest Neighbors as the dataset increases in size.

 Read more [here: K-Nearest Neighbors](https://towardsdatascience.com/machine-learning-basics-with-the-k-nearest-neighbors-algorithm-6a6e71d01761) &  [here: K-Nearest Neighbors Documentation](https://scikit-learn.org/stable/modules/neighbors.html)